jp-mess/vae-color-article/index.md

 ---
-title: Variational Autoencoder Color Balance
+title: Fixing Color and Lighting with Variational Autoencoders
 ---

 <br>